 Like many art pieces, Oresteia tries to capture the zeitgeist in a clever and accessible way.
 But, how could it possibly signify a shift in the judicial system of Greece?

 Aeschylus tried to capture the societal shift that he identified by detailing the very way of dealing with injustice: from vengeance to fairness.
-Since the Furies were known to signify vengeance, proposing a name change that was accompanied with a new story would be the most accurate.
+Since the Furies were known to signify vengeance, proposing a name change that was accompanied by a new story would be the most accurate.

 Aeschylus tells the change in his society by describing how, or if, Orestes is punished for the killing of his mother.
 While in earlier times a sinner would be directly punished by the accusers, in The Eumenides Orestes is allowed a trial to see what is the right punishment.